 Getting Started with Newsbin Pro

-Newsbin Pro downloads headers and stores the data locally so that you can navigate them easily when looking through an individual newsgroup.
-These will need to be downloaded from your news server periodically in order to ensure that your newsreader has access to all of the latest articles.
+Newsbin Pro downloads headers and stores the data locally so that they can be navigated easily when looking through an individual newsgroup.
+These will need to be downloaded from UsenetStorm periodically in order to ensure that your newsreader has access to all of the latest articles.
 There are a number of ways for the client to accomplish this.

 A series of icons can be found just under the drop-down menu in Newsbin.
 The third icon from the left displays two arrows that are sort of pointed at each other in a circle.
 If you hover over this icon, it will say: Download All the Latest Group Updates.
 Simply pressing this button will allow Newsbin to update all of the news groups simultaneously.

 One caveat to using this option, however, is that it only performs an updates based on the time of the previous update.
 For instance, if when you installed Newsbin you only set it to retrieve 30 days worth of news, that will be the next jumping off point for updating.

 Most news servers support downloads that go significantly further back than that.
 If you want to setup Newsbin to retrieve files that have been posted in the past umpteen years, you'll need to familiarize yourself with one of the many windows available to you in the right-click menu of your newsreader.

 Go to your favorite group, and then right-click the selection.
 You'll notice another way to update the latest headers from the group, but you'll want to ignore that for a moment.
 Instead, check out the Download Special option: